freakzlike/vue-service-model/docs/api/fields.md

   // Assigned model
   // Will throw FieldNotBoundException in case field has not been bound to a model public get model (): BaseModel

+  // Return bound data or data from bound model
+  // Will throw FieldNotBoundException if field is not bound to data or model public get data (): Dictionary<any>

   // Returns async field value from data by calling valueGetter with data of assigned model public get value (): any